-1966: Brian Wilson released his debut solo single “Caroline, No,” the first solo record released by a member of the Beach Boys.
+1966: Brian Wilson released “Caroline, No,” his debut solo single and the first solo record released by a member of the Beach Boys.
 Written by Wilson and Tony Asher, it reached #32 on Billboard Hot 100 and appeared two months later as the final track on the Beach Boys album “Pet Sounds.”

 1966: Tina Turner recorded her vocals for “River Deep – Mountain High” during sessions produced by Phil Spector at Gold Star Studios in Los Angeles.
 The record later reached #3 in the UK but only #88 on the US charts.

 1969: The Who released the original recording of “Pinball Wizard” from their rock opera Tommy.
 The single reached #4 in the UK and #19 on the US charts after being released in the States two weeks later.

 1969: Small Faces released “Afterglow of Your Love,” the second single from their third studio album, Ogdens’ Nut Gone Flake.
 The band had officially broke up that same month, and their manager released the song as their final single without the group’s permission.

 1969: Genesis released their debut studio album, From Genesis to Revelation.
 The LP and its singles were commercially unsuccessful, and afterward the group severed ties with producer Jonathan King.

 1970: Mountain released their debut album, Climbing!, though singer and guitarist Leslie West’s 1969 debut solo album, Mountain, produced by and recorded with bassist and vocalist Felix Pappalardi, is often cited as the band’s first album.

 1970: Melanie released “Lay Down (Candles in the Rain),” the second single from her third album, Candles in the Rain.
 Written after performing at Woodstock in 1969, it became her breakthrough hit in the US, climbing to #6 on the Billboard Hot 100 and #3 on the Cash Box Top 100.